SulizLina/Heart-Disease/heartdisease.md

 The aim is to predict whether a person is at risk of having a certain type or level of heart disease based on their vital signals, such as age, sex, blood pressure, and cholesterol levels.
 The objective is to build a predictive model that accurately categorizes individuals into two groups: those likely to have a future heart disease (labeled as 1) and those unlikely to have a future heart disease (labeled as 0).

+### Clustring goal:

+The aim is to divide the people into several groups based on their information in the attributes values.
+The division is based on the similarities and differences between features without knowing a class label.

 ### Defect prediction goal:

 The objective is to develop a model that can accurately classify individuals into categories based on the presence or absence of a specific heart defect.
 This can aid in early detection, diagnosis, and treatment planning.
 Identifying these defects early allows healthcare professionals to intervene promptly and provide appropriate medical interventions.